bbauska/Coursera-Bootstrap/readme.md

 As an example you will see me using something like this in the exercise that follows.

-We\'ll say .carousel and carousel, and inside there you would specify interval:2000, meaning set the interval for the sliding to be 2000 milliseconds.
+We&apos;ll say .carousel and carousel, and inside there you would specify interval:2000, meaning set the interval for the sliding to be 2000 milliseconds.